Sample Focus VS. Tracklib: The Pros and Cons of Two Sample LibrariesSample Focus VS. Tracklib: The Pros and Cons of Two Sample Libraries

 What's the interface like?

-Are Sample Focus, Splice, and Tracklib royalty-free?
+Are Sample Focus and Tracklib royalty-free?

-All audio tracks on Sample Focus and Splice are premade as samples, which means all material is royalty-free.
+All audio tracks on Sample Focus are premade as samples, which means all material is royalty-free.
 So as a user, you are allowed to remix, transform, edit, reproduce, and build upon anything off their site for any purpose—even commercially or for client work.
 No attribution is required.

 However, keep in mind that you don’t own the sounds.
 Ownership remains the property of the Licensor.
 That means you cannot license, sublicense, sell, resell, or redistribute the licensed material or a derivative work based on that.
 Think of offering it as part of a sample pack or sharing the licensed material in a downloadable format.
 This is not allowed according to Sample Focus' Standard License, for example.